ECNU-ICALK/EasyCL/README.md

 1. **LFPT5** - [Lfpt5: A unified framework for lifelong few-shot language learning based on prompt tuning of t5](https://arxiv.org/pdf/2110.07298)
 2. **Large Number of Tasks Benchmark** - [Orthogonal subspace learning for language model continual learning](https://arxiv.org/pdf/2310.14152)
-3. **ABSACL (Aspect-based Sentiment Analysis Continual Learning)** - [Adapting bert for continual learning of a sequence of aspect sentiment classification tasks](https://arxiv.org/pdf/2112.03271)
+3. **ABSACL_ATSC (Aspect-based Sentiment Analysis Continual Learning)** - [Adapting bert for continual learning of a sequence of aspect sentiment classification tasks](https://arxiv.org/pdf/2112.03271)

 You can use the following command to run benchmark evaluations (Benchmark evaluation currently only supports running in `full_workflow` mode):